-We both have now comfortably, and unintentionally, found our ‘jobs’ when it comes to holiday planning.
+We both have now, unintentionally, found our ‘roles’ when it comes to holiday planning.
 Nick is logistics man, if you need flights, transfers or use of public transport he’s the one to call.
 Me, I’m more excursions and entertainment.
 I can be logistically minded, as hotels falls to me, but I can find lists of things to see from one quick search.

 As you read, you will most likely find these steps are along the same lines to what you would expect flights, hotel etc. Obviously you need flights and somewhere to stay, they are a given, but what about all the little things?

 What about looking for things to see and do, currency, car parking and little gems few know about?
 What about the best sites to use?
 What’s the best way to go about planning and booking a holiday?

 So, let’s get started…our general order for booking a holiday is:

 - Travel insurance

 All links to websites we use can be found here.